rokanas/Data-Structures-and-Algorithms-Labs/README.md

 So, for the text above, we start with the array of positions `{0, 5, 9, 15, 22, 26, 34}`, and sort it to get `{22, 15, 5, 0, 34, 9, 26}`.

 In Java, we achieve the custom sorting of suffix start positions by defining our own comparator.
+Below, we use suffixes that start **at any character**, not just at the start of the word.
+For example, this makes it possible to search for character sequences in the middle of a word.

 ### Example texts